bilthebuket/ttext/README.md

 - a -> move cursor one to the right and enter insert mode
 - o -> make newline below current line and enter insert mode
 - t -> enter terminal mode
+- n -> goto next instance of string (after using :find)
+- u -> undo
+- p -> prints the entire state of the piece table to the message line for debugging purposes

 ## Insert Mode